wmww/gtk-layer-shell/test/README.md

 `ninja -C build test` (where `build` is the path to your build directory).

 ### To add a new integration test
-1. Copy an existing test client
+1. Copy an existing integration test file
-2. Set the new expected protocol messages and implementation
+2. Implement your test as a series of one or more callbacks
-3. Add its name to the `test_clients` list in `test/meson.build`
+3. Add its name to the list in `test/integration-tests/meson.build`

 ## Scrpts
 - `check-licenses.py` makes sure all files have licenses at the top